Entry, Rules & Information for the Somerset Open Shoot, 14th April 2024

 - Ladies Championship.

 - Veterans Championship.
-(Aged 60 or over on 31st December following the shoot)
+(Aged 60 or over on the day of the shoot)

 - Junior Championship.
-(Aged under 21 on 31st December following the shoot)
+(Aged under 21 on the day of the shoot)

 - Pairs Championship in two classes (X/A and B/C)